top of page

 The verb 'dwell' has its etymological origins in Old English.
 It is derived from the Old English word 'dwellan,' which meant 'to stay' or 'to remain.'
 This Old English term is related to the Proto-Germanic word '*dwellanan,' which carries a similar meaning of 'to tarry' or 'to remain in place.'
 Therefore, the etymology of 'dwell' conveys the idea of residing or living in a particular place for an extended period of time, reflecting a sense of staying or remaining in one's habitation.
 The word 'dwell' continues to be used to describe the act of inhabiting a place, whether it be a home, a community, or a region, emphasizing the idea of prolonged and stable residence.

-Quiz: Find the meaning of dwell
+Quiz: Find the meaning of the verb dwell:

 Try Again!